Updated 5th January 2020

 Storage of frozen embryos, egg and sperm

-As of 27 April 2020, the Department for Health is extending the time limit for frozen embryo, egg and sperm storage by a further two years to 12 years.
+The Department for Health has extended the time limit for frozen embryo, egg and sperm storage by a further two years to 12 years.
 This is to protect people who may be reaching the end of the original ten year limit and who are prevented from carrying on with treatment due to the current crisis.

 Fertility organisations have been lobbying the government on this point of law for some time so this extension to the time limit is very welcome and it is hoped, may pave the way for future changes in law around the issue of storage.